SebastianMC/obsidian-custom-sort/docs/tech/initial-auto-sort-and-notifications.md

   and attempting to do so ends up with an error
 - there are more challenges when attempting to apply the custom sorting automatically on start

-An idea of solution, not ideal, but acceptable at glance:
-- simplify the logic of notifications - only show when successful
-- introduce a new popup "Custom sorting was not applied automatically, apply now?"
-  - only when it was enabled, only when the File Explorer view is visible
-  - allow to disable this popup in settings (or via a checkbox "don't show it again")
-- introduce a new popup "File Explorer view is not visible, cannot apply custom sort"
-  - only when the user explicitly attempts to apply custom sort

 Additional remarks:
 - [Brian Ray](https://github.com/bray) mentions a Lazy Plugin loader in #163
   - check it out and make sure it works correctly (gracefully, not necessarily auto-apply custom sort)